 This was not to the (12) disciples but to everyone who was around as John was calling people to repentance and baptizing them.
-Robert Morris made this point that since the book of John covers the first (2) years of Jesus’ life and Matthew, Mark and Luke cover His last year of ministry, there are very few things that are in all (4) Gospels.
+Robert Morris made this point that since the Gospel of John covers the last year of Jesus’ life, while Matthew, Mark and Luke cover first (2) years of Jesus’ ministry, there are very few things that are in all (4) Gospels.
 In fact, there are only (4) stories in common:

 - The Death of Jesus.
 (Matthew 27:45-56, Mark 15:33-41, Luke 23:44-56, and John 19:28-42)

 - The Resurrection of Jesus.
 (Matthew 28:1-20, Mark 16:1-20, Luke 24:1-12, and John 20:1-10)

 - The Feeding of the 5,000.
 (Matthew 14:13-21, Mark 6:30-44, Luke 9:10-20, and John 6:1-15)

 - The Baptism in the Holy Spirit.
 (Matthew 3:11, Mark 1:8, Luke 3:16 and John 1:33)